TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 Doing things by yourself
 ------------------------

-This last section contains somes guides to patch and compiles things by yourself, without the use of the provided Makefile.
-This can be useful if you target another operating system or your system specifications is not covered by this package.
+This last section contains some guides to patch and compiles things by yourself, without the use of the provided Makefile.
+This can be useful if you target another operating system or your system specifications are not covered by this package.

 ### Patch and build the kernel